jcaddel/maven-s3-wagon/README.txt

     </extensions>
   </build>

-Add this to the distribution management section of a pom.xml:
+Add this to the distribution management section of a pom:

   <distributionManagement>
     <site>
       <id>site</id>